biohazard999/Xenial.Framework/docs/guide/Getting-Started.md

-Select Winforms as the project type.
+Select WinForms as the project type.